-underground layer of water-bearing permeable rock which can occur at various depths. are used by meteorologists once an extreme weather event has happened.
-Put simply, when a seasonal forecast predicts the wrong weather, scientists "force" the conditions in the atmosphere so that they can try to recreate the extreme weather conditions and better understand what happened.
+- Aquifer - underground layer of water-bearing permeable rock which can occur at various depths.

+- Atmospheric relaxation experiments - are used by meteorologists once an extreme weather event has happened.
+Put simply, when a seasonal forecast predicts the wrong weather, scientists 'force' the conditions in the atmosphere so that they can try to

+5 recreate the extreme weather conditions and better understand what happened.

-Baseflow the portion of the river flow (streamflow) that is sustained between rainfall events and is fed into streams and rivers by delayed shallow subsurface flow.
-Not to be confused with "groundwater" which is water which has entered an aquifer, or "groundwater flow" where water enters a river having been in an aquifer.
+- Baseflow - the portion of the river flow (streamflow) that is sustained between rainfall events and is fed into streams and rivers by delayed shallow subsurface flow.
+Not to be confused with 'groundwater' which is water which has entered an aquifer, or 'groundwater flow' where water enters a river having been in an aquifer.

-Choropleth map uses differences in shading, patterning or colouring in proportion to the value of a given variable in areas of interest.
+- Choropleth map - uses differences in shading, patterning or colouring in proportion to the value of a given variable in areas 10 of interest.

-Exceedance threshold a user-defined threshold (e.g. 90 %) that is based on river flow or groundwater level observations (measurements) from the previous 20 years.
+- Exceedance threshold - a user-defined threshold (e.g. 90%) that is based on river flow or groundwater level observations (measurements) from the previous 20 years.
 E.g. if an exceedance threshold is set to the 90th percentile, this means that 90% of all recorded observations over the past 20 years fell below this level.

-Flashy rivers and catchments that respond quickly to rainfall events.
+- Flashy - rivers and catchments that respond quickly to rainfall events - rivers that have a flashy response are more likely to 15 flood.

-Forecast ensemble instead of running a single forecast (known as a deterministic forecast that has one outcome), computer models can run a forecast several times using slightly different starting conditions (to account for uncertainties in the forecasting process).
+- Forecast ensemble - instead of running a single forecast (known as a deterministic forecast that has one outcome), computer models can run a forecast several times using slightly different starting conditions (to account for uncertainties in the forecasting process).
 The complete set of forecasts is referred to as the ensemble, and the individual forecasts are known as ensemble members.
-Each ensemble member represents a different possible scenario, and each scenario is equally likely to happen.
+Each ensemble member represents a different possible scenario, and each scenario is equally likely to

+20 happen.

-Forecast quality the SHF is compared to, or verified against, a corresponding observation of what actually happened, or a good estimate of the true outcome.
-SHF quality describes the degree to which the forecast corresponds to what actually happened (see also "forecast skill").
+- Forecast quality - the SHF is compared to, or verified against, a corresponding observation of what actually happened, or a good estimate of the true outcome.
+SHF quality describes the degree to which the forecast corresponds to what actually happened (see also 'forecast skill')

-Forecast sharpness describes the spread or variability among the different ensemble members of a forecast (the different forecast values).
+- Forecast sharpness - describes the spread or variability among the different ensemble members of a forecast (the different

+- forecast values).
 The more concentrated (close together) the ensemble members are, the sharper the forecast is, and vice versa.
-Importantly, a forecast can be sharp even if it is wrong i.e. far from what actually happened.
-(See also "forecast ensemble".)
+Importantly, a forecast can be sharp even if it's wrong i.e. far from what actually happened.
+(See also 'forecast ensemble').
 Forecast skill the SHF quality can be compared to the quality of a benchmark or reference, usually another forecast.
-The relative quality of the SHF over this reference forecast is the SHF skill (see also such as variations in weather conditions, how the hydrological model has been set-up to represent complex processes, and how well the hydrological model has captured the real-world hydrologic conditions at the time the forecast is started (e.g. how wet is the soil or how much water is currently in the river?).
+The relative quality of the SHF over this reference forecast is the SHF skill (see also 'forecast quality'). - 30 Forecast uncertainty the skill and accuracy of SHF tends to decrease with increasing lead time due to factors such as variations in weather conditions, how the hydrological model has been set-up to represent complex processes, and how well the hydrological model has captured the real-world hydrologic conditions at the time the forecast is started (e.g. how wet is the soil or how much water is currently in the river?).
 There is an element of uncertainty in all forecasts that can amplify with time.
 Ensemble forecasting is one way of representing forecast uncertainty.
+(See also 'forecast ensemble').